5 quick ways to relax when you’re stuck at home

 Notice 3 things you can see without moving your eyes.
 It could be a computer monitor, Keyboard, mouse.

 Then notice 3 things you can hear.
-Maybe be the hum of the computer, birds singing outside, other people in your home.
+Maybe the hum of the computer, birds singing outside, other people in your home.

 Then notice 3 things you can feel.
 Perhaps the feel of the mouse in your hand, the chair beneath you, the temperature of the air.